Bound for Glory (book): Legacy

+Folksinger Phil Ochs wrote a tribute song to Guthrie titled "Bound for Glory", which was featured on his 1964 studio album All the News That's Fit to Sing.

 A film adaptation of Bound for Glory was released in 1976.

 The Boomtown Rats, an Irish rock band, took their name from Woody Guthrie's boyhood gang in the book.

 Bob Dylan was greatly influenced by the work; in Dylan's own autobiography, he wrote of Bound for Glory: "I went through it cover to cover like a hurricane, totally focused on every word, and the book sang out to me like the radio."